Reversing - top ten tips

 Submitted by Richard on 22 Jul 2015

 Reversing is so ... backward.
-It's always a worry.
+It can be a worry.
 Follow these top ten tips and you should find it a bit easier!
 Or take a look at this video to see what you could be up against...

 - Keep things in perspective